 A Commercial Corridor Plan for Waukegan

-UPDATE: View the draft plan!
+UPDATE: View the final plan!

 Established in 1859, the City of Waukegan is a well-established and mature community with a rich history.
 Building on its community assets, CMAP's Local Technical Assistance (LTA) program is now helping Waukegan plan for its commercial corridor along Washington Street, from Glen Rock Avenue on the east to McAree Road on the west, a main gateway into the City and home to many locally-owned businesses and civic institutions.